Urban Chaos: Reception

 Rich Briggs of AllGame gave the PlayStation version two-and-a-half stars out of five, calling it "a terrible shame.
 There are so many excellent concepts at work, and the game possesses such depth, that it should be a pleasure to play.
 Unfortunately, the combat, control and camera problems will keep most players from ever experiencing its true charm."
-However, Jon Thompson gave it two stars out of five, saying that it "seeks to bring large brawls to life, with enemies attacking from all sides, but dealing with multiple baddies soon becomes a tremendous pain, as they attack quickly and the loose controls do not allow you to respond in time.
+However, Jon Thompson gave the Dreamcast version two stars out of five, saying that it "seeks to bring large brawls to life, with enemies attacking from all sides, but dealing with multiple baddies soon becomes a tremendous pain, as they attack quickly and the loose controls do not allow you to respond in time.
 If you don't die getting to the criminals, you'll often find yourself losing your life once you get there."

-The game was a runner-up for GameSpots annual "Worst Game" award among console games, which lost to Spirit of Speed 1937.
+The game's console port was a runner-up for the "Worst Game" award at GameSpot's Best and Worst of 2000 Awards, which went to Spirit of Speed 1937.
 The staff dubbed it "an uncontrollable, choppy mess."